dearzhengxy/cordova-plugin-progressdialog/README.md

-pDialog - A Native Android Progress Dialog Plugin for Cordova
+xyDialog - A Native Android Progress Dialog Plugin for Cordova
 ======================

 Requirements